Debt ceiling deal: US House overwhelmingly passes bill

 He framed the package as "just a small step" towards controlling the US debt.

 The bill is not yet assured of passage.
-It now heads to the Senate, where some combination of Democratic and Republican votes is again expected to be needed.
+It now heads to the Senate, where some combination of Democratic and Republican votes may again be needed.

 One conservative Republican, Mike Lee of Utah, has already threatened to use "every procedural tool" to stall consideration of the deal.